eyenalxai/blog/_posts/async-no-asyncio.md

 It works like this:
 1. It has a queue of generators using `deque` from the standard library.
 Deque is a double-ended queue, which means we can append to the right and pop pop pop from the left.
 2. Closure `add_task` receives a generator and appends it to the queue.
 3. Closure `run` that, well, runs the first generator in the queue until it yields.
 If the generator is exhausted, it is removed from the queue.
-If the generator is not exhausted, it is moved to the end of the queue.
-That way we can run all generators in the queue, one by one.
+If the generator is not exhausted, queue is rotated to the left, rotated to the left means that each element is shifted one position to the left.
+The first element moves to the end of the deque, and all other elements move to the position of their immediate predecessor.
+4. That way we can run all generators in the queue, one by one.

 Let's update our counting functions to be generators:
 ```python